vicentematus/vicentematus/README.md

 ### Hi there 👋

-i'm a failed attempt of UI designer and front-end developer, i have experience in Vanilla JS, React/Next.Js, Web Scraping with Python and Puppeteer
+Trying to be a Full-Stack developer with notions of UI/UX design.
+I have experience React/Next.Js, Typescript.
+For the backend mainly i use Express and MongoDB.
+With basic-intermediate knowledge of NoSQL and SQL databases.

 my journey started on december 2019

 my dribble [@vicentematus](https://dribbble.com/vicentematus)